bastings/annotated_encoder_decoder/index.md

 - Experiment with a benchmarked and improved codebase: [Joey NMT](https://github.com/joeynmt/joeynmt)

 If this was useful to your research, please consider citing:

+> Joost Bastings.
+2018.
+The Annotated Encoder-Decoder with Attention. https://bastings.github.io/annotated_encoder_decoder/

+Or use the following Bibtex:

 ```
 @misc{bastings2018annotated,
   title={The Annotated Encoder-Decoder with Attention},